bugzmanov/nes_ebook/src/chapter_6_4.md

 <!-- <div style="text-align:center"><img src="./images/ch6.4/image_1_pacman_bg.png" width="30%"/></div> -->

 Three main memory sections are responsible for the state of a background:
-- Pattern Table - 2 banks of tiles from CHR ROM on a cartridge
+- Pattern Table - one of 2 banks of tiles from CHR ROM
 - Nametable - the state of a screen stored in VRAM
 - Palette table - the information about the real coloring of pixels, stored in internal PPU memory

 NES Screen background screen is composed of 960 tiles (a tile being 8x8 pixels: `256 / 8 * 240 / 8  = 960`)
-To hold that information, NES allocates 960 bytes in VRAM in the so-called Nametable.
-Each byte in a Nametable contains an index of a tile to be used in the current position.
+Each tile is represented by one byte in VRAM in the space called Nametable.

 <div style="text-align:center"><img src="./images/ch6.4/image_2_nametable.png" width="100%"/></div>

-> The pattern table consists of 2 banks of tiles, and each bank holds 256 tiles.
-One byte in a name table can address only 256 elements within a single bank.
+> Using byte in nametable PPU can address only 256 elements within a single bank in pattern table.
-> In addition, PPU relied on Control register that specified which bank should be used for background and sprites
+> Control register decides which of two banks should be used for background (and which one should be used for sprites)
 > <div style="text-align:left"><img src="./images/ch6.4/image_3_control_register_highlight.png" width="50%"/></div>

 In addition to 960 bytes for tiles, a nametable holds 64 bytes that specify color palette, we will discuss later.
-It's important to understand that a single frame is defined by 1024 bytes (960 + 64).
-The fact that PPU VRAM has 2048 bytes means that the PPU can simultaneously hold 2 nametables - state of 2 frames.
+In total a single frame is defined by 1024 bytes (960 + 64).
+PPU VRAM can simultaneously hold 2 nametables - state of 2 frames.

 Two additional nametables that exist in the address space of the PPU must be either mapped to existing tables or to extra RAM space on a cartridge.
 More details: http://wiki.nesdev.com/w/index.php/Mirroring

-The good news is that nametables are populated by CPU during program execution (using Addr and Data registers that we've implemented).
+Nametables are populated by CPU during program execution (using Addr and Data registers that we've implemented).
 So for us to get a screen state, we just need to read it from an appropriate nametable.

-The algorithm to draw current background tiles:
+The algorithm to draw current background:
 1) Determine which nametable being used for the current screen (bit 0 and bit 1 or a Control register)
 2) Determine which CHR ROM bank is used for background tiles
-3) Read 960 bytes from the specified nametable and draw a 32x30 tile-based screen by looking up each tile shape in the specified CHR ROM bank.
+3) Read 960 bytes from the specified nametable and draw a 32x30 tile-based screen

-Let's add ```render``` function to render module:
+Let's add ```render``` function to a new `render` module:

 ```rust
 pub mod frame;